 In the next five stages, the number of plumose setae on the endopod is reduced.

 In the 11th post-hatching stage, the endopod becomes enlarged with several spinules on its terminal margin, whereas in the next stage the endopod is already rounded with innumerous spinules on its terminal margin, reaching a similar shape as the adult male.

 The appendix masculina appears from the seventh as one small plumose seta situated between the appendix interna and the endopod.
 This appendage grows as the development advances and the number of setae also changes.

 Regarding the female first pleopod (except for small variations in the amount of setae) there is no difference at the exopod.
 However, the endopod of the female lacks the characteristic internal appendage and small spines of the male.
 The numbers of the plumose setae and the simple setae on the endopods of females gradually increase throughout the stages.

 The endopod of the second pleopod remains slightly growing in the sixth post-hatching stage.

 For females, except for small variations in the amount of setae and the absence of an appendix masculina, there are no differences on the exopod and the endopod respectively.

 There is only one way, which can give us an absolutely correct way to distinguish the gender of the dwarf shrimp.
 It is the saddle or the presence of the eggs.
-The rest ways (color density, size, curves, antennas etc.) cannot guarantee anything unless you are an extremely experienced shrimp breeder.
-In any case, it is advisable to use them only with combination with others.
+The rest ways (color density, size, curves, antennas, etc.) cannot guarantee anything unless you are an extremely experienced shrimp breeder.
+In any case, it is advisable to use them only in combination with others.

 If we are talking about the most popular cherry shrimp.
-Sex determination of the Red Cherry Shrimp is quite obvious when they are 2 months old.
-The females are larger compared to the males, have a more intense red coloration and also have a curved abdomen.
+The sex determination of the Red Cherry Shrimp is quite obvious when they are 2 months old.
+The females are larger compared to the males, have a more intense red coloration, and also have a curved abdomen.
 The male shrimp have a very pale red coloration and has a straight lateral line with no curved forms.